How to Create a Real-time Public Transportation Schedule App

-There is a place where transportation and the Internet of Things (IoT) meet.
+There is a place where real-time transportation and the Internet of Things (IoT) meet.
 Let’s call it the IoTT; the Internet of Transportation Things.
 There are blue-chip companies, such as IBM and Cisco, looking to cash-in on “Intelligent Transportation”.
 The IoTT is the next step in connecting transportation.

 You need to start with a simple example.
 Our current place and time in history is an interesting one.
 Public data is ripe and available for the picking!
 For example you can search for public zoning data or subway times, and many larger cities offer public data in easy to consume APIs.
-In this article, we’ll use the BART (Bay Area Rapid Transit) API that delivers a wide variety of metrics, statistics, and schedules for the Bay Area’s largest rail system.
+In this article, we’ll use the BART (Bay Area Rapid Transit) API that delivers a wide variety of metrics, statistics, and schedules for the Bay Area’s largest rail system

 Once you get the estimated times of departure, you will display the times on a map infobox.